CE Singderm® Modified Sodium Hyaluronate Gel for Injection

 5.WARNINGS

 • The product must not be injected into blood vessels.
-Introduction of Singderm®into the vasculature may occlude the vessels and could
+Introduction of Singderm® into the vasculature may occlude the vessels and could cause infarction or embolization.

 6.PRECAUTIONS FOR USE